plotdb/uploadr/README.md

 ### Uploader

-You can skip Uploadr viewer completely if you only need an API endpoint for each provider.
+If you only need an API endpoint for each provider, you can skip Uploadr viewer completely.
 In this case, check [Providers section](#providers) below.

 To upload files via uploadr viewer, create an `uploadr` object through its constructor: